vineethguna/bankservice/README.md

 * Starts bank service server in a docker container
 * Starts bank service mongo database in another docker container
-* It Links both container
+* It Links both the containers

 Once the above step is executed you can access REST API's of bank service at `http://localhost:8888`